Aslı İskit: Kastamonu Bld. GSK

 After returning to Turkey im 2018, İskit joined Kastamonu Bld.
 GSK, and played two seasons in the Turkish Women's Handball Super League.

 Thüringer HC

 In the beginning of June 2020, İskit signed a two-year contract with the German club Thüringer HC from Erfurt and Bad Langensalza to play in the Handball-Bundesliga.
 She was recognized as the third best thrower and thus as a powerful backspace player in the past unfinished 2019–20 EHF Cup season.

-International
+International career

 İskit became a member of Turkey girls' U-17 and U-19 teams.
 She played also for the Turkey women's national beach handball team at international competitions.

 She plays for the Turkey women's national handball team.
-She took part at the 2013 Mediterranean Games, 2014 European Women's Handball Championship, and 2015 World Women's Handball Championship – European qualification matches.
+She was part of the national squad that competed at the 2013 Mediterranean Games, 2014 European Women's Handball Championship, and the 2015 World Women's Handball Championship – European qualification matches.